carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 Related to creation of new lessons or significant updates of existing lessons.

 ### Data Carpentry
-Related to the Data Carpentry lesson program of The Carpentries.
+For posts related to the Data Carpentry lesson program of The Carpentries.

 ### Equity and Inclusion
 Resources and information regarding our equity, inclusion, and accessibility roadmap.
 Our goal is to attract, retain and promote a diverse community of instructors and learners and foster an environment of inclusion.